-Flora Wellesley Wesley is a dance artist who lives in England and works freelance as a performer, choreographer and teacher.
+Flora Wellesley Wesley is a dance artist who lives in England and works freelance as a dance artist, performer and teacher.

-As a solo artist Flora makes bold, exuberant and intimate multimodal work.
-Between 2017-18 she developed the umbrella project The Weather Inside, creating a body of work – live performances, photographic portraits, films and writing – out of her interest in how seasonality, environment and mood interlink.
-She has a Selfie Dance series and a history orchestrating ensemble and solo improvisation performances in theatres, galleries and festivals, as well as community halls, gardens, pubs, shop windows and roof tops.
+As a solo artist Flora makes bold, exuberant and intimate multi-modal work.
+Between 2017-18 she developed the umbrella project The Weather Inside, creating a body of live performances, photographic portraits, films and writing out of her interest in how seasonality, environment and mood interlink.
+She has a Selfie Dance series and a history orchestrating ensemble and solo improvisation performances in theatres, galleries and festivals, as well as community halls, gardens, pubs, shops and rooftops.
 Her work has been supported and programmed by Sadler’s Wells, DanceEast, Villa Lena Art Foundation, Chisenhale Dance Space, the Cuming Museum, the Wallace Collection and Coventry University.

 Freelance projects have included: dancing for choreographers Simonetta Alessandri, Seke Chimutengwende, Last Yearz Interesting Negro, Fernanda Muñoz-Newsome, Florence Peake, Eva Recacha and Robbie Synge; working with visual artists Yelena Zhelezov, Ed Fornieles, William Hunt and Eddie Peake; appearing in films by Hugo Glendinning & Tilly Shiner, and Grace Schwindt, and live art works by Richard DeDomenici; acting in Lost Text/Found Space productions; and doing collaborative research with artists Kira O’Reilly, Guy Dartnell and Evy Jokhova.